1S1KCH/DayZ_Duel_Admin_Debug_Monitor/README.md

 To add more UIDS simply put a comma at the end of the last UID and add a UID in brackets..
 So adding a new UID to the above example would look like this ["11111","22222","33333"]

-##Detailed instructions for editing in your init.sqf (Always on Version)
+##Detailed instructions for editing your init.sqf (Always on Version)

 * This is what you need to edit YOUR mission init.sqf file, although you could just copy and paste the one provided in this folder...<br/>
 * Locate the //Load in Compiled functions and comment out the following line:<br/>